A group of girls admiring the water while taking a pause from a hike.

 Families in the Parks Program

 The Great Park Pursuit Family Adventure Program was the first program offered through No Child Left Inside®.
 Since then, the program has evolved in a changing world, expanding to different areas of the state, reaching more families and youth; which has enabled the extension of the season and locations of activities, events and programs.
 Multiple bureaus and divisions within the Connecticut Department of Energy and Environmental Protection (DEEP) now participate in order to provide youth and families with a variety of outdoor experiences.
 The program actively engages diverse communities to ensure that opportunities are offered to all.
 All Connecticut youth and their families can take advantage of the wide variety of FREE, fun and educational outdoor recreational opportunities offered by this program, such as Boating, Camping, Family Days in the Park, Fishing, Hiking, Nature Centers, Historic Building and Museums, StoryWalk® Programs, a Wildlife Day and much more.
 We encourage families to enjoy time together; reconnect with the outdoors, nature and each other.
+All families are welcome.

 We encourage families to enjoy as many of these free activities, events and programs between the months of February and November each year.
 Families looking for an additional challenge can also participate in our annual Sky's the Limit Hiking Challenge.